kirushenski/gatsby-starter-vadyan/README.md

 This project is a [Gatsby starter](https://www.gatsbyjs.org/starters/?v=2).
 Gatsby core gives you built-in performance, SEO support (via static rendering), and access to its awesome [plugins library](https://www.gatsbyjs.org/plugins/).
 Starter’s purpose is to give you the opinionated setup of preconfigured tools without making opinions about your next content: it can be a blog, portfolio, landing, some cool demo, or whatever you want.

 The chosen toolset is reliable and gives you a great developer experience.
 But it shouldn’t be difficult to replace one tool with another.
 If you prefer `styled-components` instead of `Emotion` or you don’t need dynamic data fetching with `Apollo Client` for your next project, then just move configuration around a little bit.
-Removing things is always more enjoyable than adding  🙂
+Removing things is always more enjoyable than adding...

 ## 🔥 Hot features